YuhangGe/pure-notify/README.md

 # pure-notify

-javascript notify component without any dependencies such as jquery, react or angular
+Pure-notify is a javascript notify component without any dependencies such as jquery, react or angular.

 ## Install

-first, install by npm
+First, install via npm

 ````bash
 $ npm install --save pure-notify
 ````

-then, add to your html file
+then, add to your html file the following code

 ````html
 <script src="/node_modules/pure-notify/dist/pure-notify.min.js"></script>